 Measure, Understand and Move-on

-To achieve continuous marginal improvement using rolling cash forecasts consider following the MUM (Measure, Understand and Move-on) principle:
+To achieve continuous marginal improvement using a rolling cash forecast consider following the MUM (Measure, Understand and Move-on) principle:

 1) Measure – “If it can’t be measured it can’t be fixed.”
 Ensure that a process shows how accurate forecasts are on a business unit and line item basis.
 This helps focus attention on problem areas.